 Personality Cultivation – A Smith Publicity term referring to a book marketing campaign focused on promoting an author for their expertise, with the goal of elevating their name recognition and expert brand.

 PPC – Pay-Per-Click advertising.
 Most often used with Google, PPC is ads that appear on the top and/or bottom of organic Google search results, and advertisers are charged when a person clicks on the ad.
 Based on topic and search volume, PPC includes “bidding” to pay higher rates.
 In book promotion, PPC usually doesn’t produce a sufficient ROI, but with niche and special interest books, it can be effective.

 Print Heavy Campaigns – Book promotion campaigns focusing primarily on pitching for coverage in newspapers, magazines, and online.

 SEO/SEM – Search Engine Optimization/Search Engine Marketing.
-The process of utilizing keywords, strategic content and links to cause a website to appear higher in organic listings on search engines.
-Authors with niche topics can often utilize SEO by researching search volume for keywords and utilizing these keywords on their website and in social media.
+The process of utilizing keywords, strategic content, and links to cause a website to appear higher in organic listings on search engines.
+Authors with niche topics can often utilize SEO by researching search volume for keywords and utilizing these keywords on their websites and on social media.